GitTools/GitVersion/docs/more-info/build-server-setup/tfs-build-vnext.md

 3. Set the Tool parameter to `<pathToGitVersion>\GitVersion.exe`.
 4. Set the Arguments parameter to `/output buildserver /nofetch`.
 5. If you want the GitVersionTask to update AssemblyInfo files add `updateAssemblyInfo true` to the Arguments parameter.
+6. If you want to update the build number you need to send a [logging command](https://github.com/Microsoft/vso-agent-tasks/blob/master/docs/authoring/commands.md) to TFS.

 ### Using the custom GitVersion build step
 #### Installing/updating the custom build step